Herbert Maryon: University of Reading, 1908–1927

 During the First World War Maryon worked at Reading with another instructor, Charles Albert Sadler, to create a centre to train munition workers in machine tool work.
 Maryon began this work in 1915, officially as organising secretary and instructor at the Ministry of Munitions Training Centre, with no engineering school to build from.
 The programme targeted women in particular, given the number of men who were serving in the military.
 By 1918 the centre had five staff members, could accommodate 25 workers at a time, and had trained more than 400.
 Based on this work, Maryon was elected to the Institution of Mechanical Engineers on 6 March 1918.

 Maryon displayed a child's bowl with signs of the zodiac at the ninth Arts and Crafts Exhibition Society exhibition in 1910.
-Following the war, he—like his colleague and friend William Collingwood,—designed several memorials, including the East Knoyle War Memorial in 1920, the Mortimer War Memorial in 1921, and in 1924 the University of Reading War Memorial, a clock tower on the London Road Campus.
+Following the war, he—like his colleague and friend William Collingwood—designed several memorials, including the East Knoyle War Memorial in 1920, the Mortimer War Memorial in 1921, and in 1924 the University of Reading War Memorial, a clock tower on the London Road Campus.
+(Note: in April 1923, Maryon also read the paper "The Place of Sculpture in Relation to Architecture" at a meeting of the Reading Society of Architects.)